Gerardo02/dsgo/README.md

 ﻿# Linked lists in GO!!!

-Holy cow how can anyone can implement linked lists in GO.
-And DOUBLY!!!!
+Holy cow, how could anybody is able to implement linked lists in GO???.
+And DOUBLY?!?!?!?!

 ## Table of Contents